How do I register for services?

 Does the Office of Disability Services help me get the roommate I requested?

 Disability Services is not involved with roommate selection.
 You must indicate your preference on the housing application.
 Roommates must be mutually agreed upon and all roommates must submit applications and deposits in order for Housing to honor requests.
 For more information, visit the Assignments Office.

 I want a single dorm room because I am afraid I will not be able to study or concentrate with my roommates around.
 What do I do?

 While living with roommates can be challenging, there are many resources for students living on campus.
-Within every dorm there are quiet study areas around campus.
+Within every residence hall there are quiet study areas.
 Additionally, Atkins Library is in close proximity to many residence halls and is a great place to study.
 Any student can apply for a single room assignment for additional charges.
-For more information please contact Housing.
+For more information please contact Housing and Residence Life.

 What do I do if I have a temporary condition such as a broken arm or leg?

 Although a temporary condition, such as a broken arm or leg, does not meet the definition of a disability under the Americans with Disabilities Act, we may still be able to provide some short-term support to assist you.
 You must first submit documentation.
 If approved, assistance will be time specific and directly linked to the impact of your condition.
 For more information, go to the Temporary Condition page.

 How do I find out who my “assigned counselor” is in the Office of Disability Services?